CogNetSys/MetaStrata/app/docs/secrets_management.md

 # Secrets Management System with Pydantic and Doppler

-This document explains how your application manages secrets securely using **Pydantic** for validation and **Doppler** for secrets management.
+This document explains how CogNetics Architect manages secrets securely using **Pydantic** for validation and **Doppler** for secrets management.
 The system is designed for both local development and production, ensuring security, validation, and ease of use.

 ---

 ## Overview

 1. **Doppler:**
-   Doppler serves as the central hub for managing secrets, injecting environment variables into your application at runtime.
+   Doppler serves as the central hub for managing secrets, injecting environment variables into CogNetics Architect at runtime.

 2. **Pydantic:**
-   Pydantic is used to validate and load these environment variables into structured settings classes, ensuring that your application configuration is secure and type-safe.
+   Pydantic is used to validate and load these environment variables into structured settings classes, ensuring that CogNetics Architect's configuration is secure and type-safe.

 ---